Here is the latest news profile on one cent photo scanning. Click here to view online.

 Longtime photo industry entrepreneur Mitch Goldstone knows the value of PR and publicity.
 Whether it was starting out as a one-hour processing lab and boutique photo store in Irvine, Calif., and later pivoting to bulk photo digitization services, Goldstone has been able to gain national attention from influencers like David Pogue, Jefferson Graham, and even Oprah.
 The New York Times, USA Today, Huffington Post, and many other national media profiles have reported on ScanMyPhotos.
 Martha Stewart just profiled us in “Martha Stewart Living.”

 In fact, it was a mention on the Oprah Magazine website that kicked off the concept.
 Citing the “Oprah Effect” – where enormous attention is paid to small businesses mentioned by the superstar – Goldstone decided to try the one-penny per scan offer after more than 3,700 people took tried the initial 1-cent promo.
-Of course, there are caveats: The scans are “150-dpi social media” quality, with higher-quality scans available for an upcharge.
-(Additionally, rates were cut in half on 300 and 600 dpi photo-print scans, which are now respectively 8 and 16 cents per image.)
-Other upcharges include same-day scanning and instant uploading.
+Of course, there are caveats: The scans are “72-dpi “social media” quality, with higher-quality scans available for an upcharge.
+Other add-on services include same-day scanning and instant uploading.
 “Same-day scanning and instant uploading” means the same day the order is received, it is scanned and uploaded.

 “We beta tested this to refine the process,” says Goldstone.
 “It took five or six weeks.
 The average order now is 4,800 photos, whereas before, the number was a fraction of that.
 That means, with pricing that low, people can finally digitize all of their photos.

 “The number one question we get is, ‘what’s the catch?’” he adds.
 “We have gotten nothing but positive responses.
-We have people sending 4,000, 5,000, 7,000 photos; 7,000 photos is $70.
+We have people sending 4,000, 5,000, 7,000 photos (7,000 photos cost as low as $70).
 The hope is they engage and share.
 The lesson for everyone is to cut prices and use the goodwill you get from it as advertising.